Avaiga/taipy-doc/docs/manuals/new-user-manual/scenario-mgt/configuration/scenario-config.md

-A scenario configuration is necessary to instantiate a [Scenario](../scenario.md).
+A scenario configuration is necessary to instantiate a `Scenario^`.
 To create a `ScenarioConfig^`, you can use the `Config.configure_scenario()^` method with the following parameters:

 - _**id**_: The id of a new scenario configuration to be created.
 This id is **mandatory** and must